Patriots achieve two goals with LeGarrette Blount's deal with Eagles

 According to OvertheCap.com, the Patriots can currently expect fourth- and fifth-round compensatory draft picks.

-After May 9, Blount wouldn’t have counted in the Patriots’ favor with compensatory picks if the team didn’t place the tender on him.
-So this preserves those picks as things currently stand, and could potentially improve them depending on how things unfold this season in the complex compensatory-pick formula.
+After May 9, Blount wouldn’t have counted in the Patriots’ favor with compensatory picks if the team had not place the tender on him.
+The tender preserved those picks as things currently stand, and could potentially improve them depending on how things unfold this season in the complex compensatory-pick formula.

-Meanwhile, perhaps just as important to the Patriots, Blount is moving outside the AFC where he is less of a threat to them.
+Meanwhile, perhaps just as importantly to the Patriots, Blount is moving outside the AFC where he is less of a threat to them.

 The Baltimore Ravens would have been a natural fit for him, as ESPN.com Ravens reporter Jamison Hensley pointed out, but they appeared to pull back after the May 9 tender because signing Blount would have affected their compensatory-pick formula negatively.

-So that’s an added bonus for the Patriots.
+That’s an added bonus for the Patriots.